ae6rt/decap/README.md

 In your AWS Console create a DynamoDb table named _aftomato-build-metadata_ in your preferred region that has these properties.
-The table should have a main hashkey name _buildID_ with no range key, and a global secondary index with hashkey _projectKey_ and range _buildTime_.
+The table should have a main hashkey name _buildID_ with no range key, and two global secondary indexes, one with hashkey _projectKey_ and range _buildTime_, the other with hashKey _isBuilding_ and no range.

 N.B.
 You are responsible for getting the _ProvisionedThroughput_ right based on your anticipated usage, which is related to how much